xtapo/ryanio/_projects/procedural-generation/procedural-generation-overview.md

 Dependencies, Internal -> Odin Inspector, Burst, Jobs, Addressables, 2D Tilemaps,  <br> Dependencies, External -> <a href="UniTask.md" class="internal-link">UniTask</a>, <a href="Astar.md" class="internal-link">AstarPathfindingProject</a>, <a href="DebugDrawExtensions.md" class="internal-link">Debug Drawing Extensions</a>, <a href="whinarm-mesh-simplifier.md" class="internal-link">Whinarm's Unity Mesh Simplifier</a>
 <br><br>
-The full GitHub repo is available at: GITHUB REPO LINK<br><br>
-<b><i>There are a number of dependencies that are required to make this tool work properly.
-ALL internal & external dependencies listed above are required.
-I of course will not distribute paid assets through my GitHub repos.</b></i>

 </p>

 ___